mikedizhur/golang-snippets/README.md

 # Main
 ## Input<a name="input"></a>
 ```
-import "fmt"
+import (
+	"bufio"
+	"os"
+)

 func main() {
-	var str string
-	fmt.Scan(&str) // I always forget the pointer!!!
-	var num int
-	fmt.Sscanf(str, "%d", &num)
+	reader := bufio.NewReader(os.Stdin)
+	line, err := reader.ReadString('\n')
+	if err != nil {
+		panic(err)
 	}
+}
 ```

 ### Description

-Most basic input can be achieved with `fmt.Scan` or `fmt.Scanln`.
-Imho no real diff, even though "...
-Scan treat[s] newlines in the input as spaces" (if only one var, does not matter).
-Then it can be converted with fmt.Sscanf(string, "%wtv", wtv) or anything else.
+Most basic input can be achieved with `fmt.Scan`, but bufio is the only way (that I know of) to get the entire line into one variable.
+Then you can convert with fmt.Sscanf(string, "%wtv", wtv) or anything else.

 ### Yapping

-Actual example why I don't like Scanf:
+Actual example why I don't like fmt.Scan or fmt.Scanf:
 ```
 package main